s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 of the program.
 Laziness here means that values are only evaluated when required.
 This allows for programs to work in a producer/consumer pattern without having to write manual interweaving code.
-We will explain both concepts in greater details later in this Chapter.
+We will explain both concepts in greater details later in this chapter.

-The focus on modularity through the level of composability functional languages have, can be seen in all the definitions of Haskell functions in the following chapters of this thesis.
+The focus on modularity through composability that functional languages have, can be seen in all the definitions of Haskell functions in the following chapters of this thesis.
 Also, the main functional concept this thesis uses, Arrows, are by nature a result of the desire to generalize modularity.
 We will show how to enable programs based on this concept to benefit from parallelism by using